 The Head of Department must also ensure that the applicant that has declared a disability is fully informed of any units within the Course for which the applicant’s specific disability would prevent full achievement of the assessment criterion.
 Where it is identified that a student will not be able to complete the full assessment criterion for the Course, consideration may be given to the applicant completing an alternative unit, subject to this being permitted by the Pearson Course specification.
 Note: If a student cannot complete a mandatory unit, and therefore cannot be awarded the qualification, they will be advised accordingly, and may apply for an alternative Course, subject to the normal application requirements for that Course.

-The Head of Department or the College Principal interviewing the applicant will complete and sign the ‘Interview Form’ to be retained in the student’s file.
+The Head of Department or Senior Admissions tutor interviewing the applicant will approve the admission/enrolment and sign the 'Interview Form' to be retained in the student's file.

 All documents relating to the student’s application and record of Interview will be kept in the student’s file.